ARoS Aarhus Kunstmuseum

-The ARoS Aarhus Kunstmuseum is an art museum in Aarhus, Denmark.
+ARoS is an art museum in Aarhus, Denmark.
 The museum was established in 1859 and is the oldest public art museum in Denmark outside Copenhagen.
-On 7 April 2004, ARoS Aarhus Kunstmuseum opened with exhibitions in a brand new modern building, 10 stories tall with a total floor area of 20,700 m² and designed by Danish architects Schmidt Hammer Lassen.
-Today, ARoS is one of the largest art museums in Northern Europe with a total of 980,909 visitors in 2017.
+On 7 April 2004, ARoS opened with exhibitions in a brand new modern building, 10 stories tall with a total floor area of 20,700 m² and designed by Danish architects Schmidt Hammer Lassen.
+Today, ARoS is one of the largest art museums in Northern Europe with a total of 624.000 visitors in 2023.

 Apart from the large galleries with both permanent and changing exhibitions, the ARoS building features an arts shop, a dining café and a restaurant.
 The architectural vision of the museum was completed in 2011, with the addition of the circular skywalk Your rainbow panorama by Ólafur Elíasson.
-The installation has helped boost the museum's attendance, making it the second most visited museum in Denmark, just behind the well-known Louisiana Museum in Humlebæk.
+The installation has helped boost the museum's attendance, making it one of the most visited museums in Denmark.

 Exhibitions

 ARoS has a large art collection with works from the Danish Golden Age until today, a changing selection of which are on display in the museum halls.
-Alongside, themed and changing exhibitions of both Danish and international artists are presented, with former events featuring renowned artists such as Ólafur Elíasson, Bjørn Nørgaard, Ingvar Cronhammar, architect Frank Gehry, Paul McCarthy, Robert Rauschenberg, Michael Kvium, H.C.
-Andersen, Bill Viola and Wim Wenders.
-In the present building, the first themed exhibitions presented a series of main works by pop artists like Andy Warhol and Roy Lichtenstein.
-As many other modern art galleries and museums, ARoS also pays great tribute to architecture and architects, occasionally presenting architecture themes exhibitions.
+Alongside, themed and changing exhibitions of both Danish and international artists are presented, with former events featuring renowned artists such as Ólafur Elíasson, Bjørn Nørgaard, Ingvar Cronhammar, architect Frank Gehry, Paul McCarthy, Robert Rauschenberg, Michael Kvium, Bill Viola, Franciska Clausen, Cindy Sherman and Sarah Sze.
+As many other modern art galleries and museums, ARoS also pays great tribute to architecture and architects, occasionally presenting exhibitions with architectural and spacious focuses.

-Located in the basement is The 9 Spaces, a gallery with installation art from artist like James Turrell, Shirin Neshat and Olafur Eliasson.
+Located in the basement is The 9 Spaces, a gallery with installation art from artists like James Turrell, Shirin Neshat, Bill Viola and Anri Sala.
 The number 9 refers to Dante Alighieri's The Divine Comedy and the 9 circles of hell.
 The rooms are painted black to contrast with the bright white exterior.
 The roof terrace substitutes for the divine light your enter from hell.
 This way the whole museum is part of the travel from hell to heaven.
 This movement emphasised by the grand spiral staircase in the main 'museum streetscape'.

 The roof of the museum is dominated by the installation Your rainbow panorama by Ólafur Elíasson.
 This circular skywalk has windows in the colors of the rainbow thereby showing the panorama of Aarhus in different colors depending on location of the viewer.
 The installation cost DKK million 60 ($10.7 million) to construct and was sponsored by the Realdania foundation.
 It was inaugurated on May 28, 2011.
 A second section, a glass lounge that guides visitors from the main museum building to Your rainbow panorama and houses another site-specific work opened in 2013.